ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 The following is accomplished using the `ghga-connector` for each file:

 1. The Connector uploads the file in chunks:
-   - The Connector sends the WPAT and file ID to the WPS in order to obtain a `UploadFileWorkOrder`.
+   - The Connector sends the WPAT and file ID to the WPS in order to obtain an `UploadFileWorkOrder`.
    - The Connector uses the `UploadFileWorkOrder` token to call the UCS's `GET /boxes/{box_id}/uploads/{file_id}/parts/{part_no}` endpoint.
    - The WOT carries the file ID and box ID, which are cross-checked with the URL.